rogersanctus/csrf_plus/README.md

 provide an `:access_id` and normal token in the user session and, store both the token and the `access_id` in the configured store and, finally, include the signed token in the `x-csrf-token` header.
 Usually, you do this step in response to a GET method request, thinking of a JSON API.
 But you can also use this plug with heex template pages/components.
-Examples on that will be released soon.
+More on the examples section.

 Anyway, we provide a helper function to get the tokens ready to be send in the response connection and stored in the configured store.
 This function is `CsrfPlus.put_token/2`.
 You will still need to generate, at least,